kmherman/BioME/doc/FunctionalSpec.md

 BACKGROUND
 ----------
 ##### _**The problem being addressed**_
 Once thought only to be pathogenic, the microorganisms living on and within an animal host (collectively known as the microbiome) are now recognized as playing critical roles in host health [[1]](#1).
 For example, symbiotic microorganisms found in the gastrointestinal tract, which constitute the gut microbiome, contribute to nutrient uptake [[2]](#2) and immune system maintenance [[3]](#3) that impact the host’s fitness across its lifespan.
 Factors that shape gut microbial communities are multifaceted and include the host’s diet [[4]](#4) and lifestage [[5]](#5).
 While microbial shifts have been implicated in numerous human ailments (e.g., obesity, anxiety, inflammatory bowel disease) [[6-8]](#6-8), research has thus far been limited to differentiating microbial communities between groups and less for predictive uses.
 Therefore, the ability for researchers and medical staff alike to be able to predict a sample's particular status based on microbial composition could further advance our understanding of host-microbiome interactions.
 Further, as a result of an ever expanding microbiome data availability, microbiome research lends itself to advancement with supervised machine learning [[9]](#9).
 With the use of supervised machine learning tools such as BioME, models trained on a dataset of samples with known labels, can be used to predict the labels of unknown samples which could be of praticular use in areas such as predicting of disease/susceptibility, sample collection site or even species from which the sample came from [[10]](#10).
 However, the implementation of machine learning in microbiome research might feel daunting and time consuming to those outside of the realm of data science.
-Further, determining which machine learning algrothisms to use can also be difficult.
+Further, determining which machine learning algorithms to use can also be difficult.
 To address these challenges, we developed a tool that implements and compares the performance of:
 * K-Nearest Neighbor
 * Neural Network